locomotivemtl/astro-boilerplate/src/scripts/stores/README.md

 ## Components Manager

 The `$componentsManager` is a global store for managing custom Web Component instances.
 It allows developers to register, track, and interact with all Web Components that extend the `ComponentElement` class.
-This store, powered by `nanostores`, provides a centralized way to access component instances by their `uid`, `name`, or other criteria, enabling cross-component communication.
+This store provides a centralized way to access component instances by their `id`, `prototype`, or other criteria, enabling cross-component communication.

 ### How It Works

 When a Web Component extends the `ComponentElement` class, it is automatically registered in the `$componentsManager` store when connected to the DOM.
 Similarly, the component is unregistered when disconnected.

-#### Component Structure in the Store

-Each component in `$componentsManager` is stored as an object with the following structure:

--   `uid`: A unique identifier generated for each component (can be overridden in the constructor).
--   `name`: The constructor name of the component.
--   `instance`: The actual component instance, allowing access to its methods and properties.

 #### Example